Skip to content

 Please note: All applications should be submitted electronically in a single PDF file.

 • Project Description: This section of the proposal should clearly and concisely define the research question or creative project.
 The project should be placed in the context of previous literature or creative pursuits.
-This section of the proposal should address the significance of the proposed project and explain the expected outcome of the project (for example academic journal article, production of a play).
+This section of the proposal should address the significance of the proposed project and explain the expected outcome (for example, an academic journal article or the production of a play).

 • Project Design: This section of the proposal should explain and justify the design of the project and the methods of analysis and implementation.

 3. A Project Budget: The proposal must include an itemized budget covering all anticipated costs of carrying out the project and should include a brief justification of each item.
-Members of the Faculty can request reassigned time.
-A fixed amount of $6,068 for three credits of course reassignment may be requested per application.
-(Total $6,068 = Salary $4,000 + Fringe Benefits $2,068) Please use the attached budget template.
+Faculty members may request reassigned time.
+A fixed amount of $6,986 for three credits of course reassignment may be requested per application.
+NEW AMOUNT (Total $6,986, Salary $4,614 + Fringe Benefits $2,372) Please click here for the budget template.
+If you request reassigned time, you MUST indicate this in the Cayuse “Summary Budget” section of the Project form, and your application must be submitted for routing for approval by midnight on March 23rd.

-4. Listing of Other Funding Sources: Proposals must include a summary of all other proposals for external funding that the applicant has submitted and that are under review, including funding source, project title, and amount requested.
-If the applicant has no proposals pending it should be so stated.
+4. Listing of Other Funding Sources: Proposals must include a summary of all other proposals for external funding that the applicant has submitted, and that are under review, including currently active grants.
+The list must include the following information: funding source, project title, requested amount, and application status.
+If the applicant has no pending proposals, it should be stated.

-6. As part of the application process, applicants must provide teaching evaluations for all courses taught for the past four semesters
+6. As part of the application process, applicants must provide teaching evaluations for all courses taught for the past four semesters.
+The application requires only the evaluation scores page.

-Please note: If you are submitting the same project as your PSC application please make sure it is in the required format.
+Please note: If you are submitting the same project as your PSC application, ensure it is in the required format.

 Evaluation Criteria